 You can specify email notification settings for automated delivery of backup policy results and daily reports.
 Every daily report contains cumulative statistics for all backup policy and snapshot retention sessions run within the past 24-hour period.

-To connect an SMTP server that will be used for sending email notifications:
+To connect a mail server that will be used for sending email notifications:

 - Switch to the Configuration page.